 The course reserve service is provided to all Fitchburg State faculty and students in on-campus, online learning and extended campus programs.
 Faculty may place personal, departmental, or library items on Reserve at any time during the semester for use by the students in their course(s).

 Physical items such as books, DVDs, special equipment or kits (microscopes, slides, human skeleton, etc.), and photographs may be put on reserve at the circulation desk.

 For questions regarding course reserves, please email email@example.com.

 Reserve items are maintained on the shelving located behind the Circulation Desk.
 The items are placed under the name of the professor or department that requested they be put on reserve.

-Students with unpaid fines/lost fees on his/her account, their borrowing privileges (including the use of reserve items) will be blocked until the account balance has been cleared.
+Students with unpaid fines/lost fees on their account will have their borrowing privileges blocked until the account balance has been cleared.
 The professor may also be notified, in the case of an overdue reserve item.

-Students may be limited as to the number of Reserve Items they can sign out at one time from the same professor to ensure that all students have a chance to access the material.
+Students may be limited as to the number of Reserve items they can sign out at one time from the same professor to ensure that all students have a chance to access the material.